VikingKampfsau/cod4x_chatbot_admintool/README.md

 However, for any kind of question, feel free to visit our discord server at https://discord.gg/wDV8Eeu!

 ## Credits:
-MySQL Plugin for CoD4X by T-Maxxx: https://github.com/callofduty4x/mysql
+MySQL Plugin for CoD4X by T-Maxxx:<br/>
+https://github.com/callofduty4x/mysql